MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-grid.md

         * To define a filter on the blob container, the field *must* be set as follows: *`/blobServices/default/containers/[container prefix]`*.
         * To define a filter on a blob prefix (or folder in Azure Data Lake Gen2), the field *must* be set as follows: *`/blobServices/default/containers/[container name]/blobs/[folder/blob prefix]`*.
     * **Suffix** field is the *literal* suffix of the blob.
 No wildcards are allowed.
-    * **Case Sensitive** field indicates weather the prefix and suffix filters are case sensitive
+    * **Case Sensitive** field indicates whether the prefix and suffix filters are case sensitive
-    * See [Blob storage events](https://docs.microsoft.com/azure/storage/blobs/storage-blob-event-overview#filtering-events) for more details about filtering events.
+    * For more information about filtering events see [Blob storage events](https://docs.microsoft.com/azure/storage/blobs/storage-blob-event-overview#filtering-events).

 1. Select **Next: Ingest properties**.